-In partnership with the National Fire Protection Association ® (NFPA®), the official sponsor of Fire Prevention Week, the Wilmot Fire Department is pleased to celebrate 100 years of Fire Prevention Week!
-This year's FPW campaign, "Fire won't wait.
-Plan your escape." works to educate everyone about simple but important actions they can take to keep themselves and those around them safe from home fires.
+In partnership with the National Fire Protection Association ® (NFPA®), the official sponsor of Fire Prevention Week, the Wilmot Fire Department is pleased to celebrate Fire Prevention Week!
+This year's FPW campaign, "Cooking safety starts with you!" works to educate everyone about simple but important actions they can take to keep themselves and those around them safe from home fires - especially in the kitchen.

 Come enjoy...